rule

 Text 7

+Thus encircling with an orbit before the Mānasottara mountains [thereabout] of ninety-five million one hundred thousand yojanas long, so the scholars teach us, one, on the east of Meru, finds Devadhānī, the city of King Indra, south of it the city named Samyamanī of Yamarāja, in the west the city named Nimlocanī of Varuna and in the north the city of the moon named Vibhāvarī.
+At all the four sides of Meru [as the energetic pivot] thus creating sunrise, sunset, noontime and midnight, it brings about the particular times of the living beings to be active or to cease their activity [*].

 Thus encircling with an orbit to the Mānasottara mountains of ninety-five million one hundred thousand yojanas long, so the scholars teach [see footnote], is on the east of Meru found Devadhānī, the city of King Indra, south of it the one named Samyamanī of Yamarāja, in the west the one named Nimlocanī of Varuna, and in the north the one of the moon named Vibhāvarī.
 At all of these four sides of Meru thus making for the sunrise, the sunset, the noon and the midst of night, causes he the particular times of the living beings to be active or to cease their activity.

-Thus encircling with an orbit to the Mānasottara mountains of ninety-five million one hundred thousand yojanas long, so the scholars teach [see footnote], is on the east of Meru found Devadhānī, the city of king Indra, south of it the one named Samyamanī of Yamarāja, in the west the one named Nimlocanī of Varuna, and in the north the one of the moon named Vibhāvarī.
-At all of these four sides of Meru thus making for the sunrise, the sunset, the noon and the midst of night causes he the particular times of the living beings to be active or to cease activity.
 (Vedabase)

 Text 8-9